 Results of these tests determine stage (extent of spread) of disease.
 The International Neuroblastoma Staging System (INSS) requires the results of surgery to determine stage.
 The International Neuroblastoma Risk Group Staging System (INRGSS) uses imaging-defined risk factors rather than surgery to stage neuroblastoma.

-Prognosis of neuroblastoma depends on age at diagnosis, stage, and biologic factors (eg, histopathology, tumor cell ploidy in younger patients, MYCN amplification).
+Prognosis for neuroblastoma depends on age at diagnosis, stage, and biologic factors (eg, histopathology, tumor cell ploidy in younger patients, MYCN amplification).
 Younger children with localized disease have the best outcome.

 Survival rates for low-risk and intermediate-risk disease are about 90%.
 Historically, the survival rate for high-risk disease was about 15%.
 This rate has improved to > 50% with use of more intensified therapy.
-And a recent randomized study showed intensive therapy combined with immunotherapy resulted in a 2-yr event-free survival rate of 66%.
+And a recent randomized study showed intensive therapy combined with immunotherapy resulted in a 2-year event-free survival rate of 66% (1).

-Treatment of neuroblastoma is based on the risk category (see also National Cancer Institute's Overview of Neuroblastoma Treatment).
+Treatment of neuroblastoma is based on the risk category (see also the National Cancer Institute's Neuroblastoma Treatment—Health Professional Version).